rattaroaz/GrokBlazor/Readme.txt

 - API keys are sensitive credentials - handle them carefully
 - User Secrets are only for local development
 - Production environments should use secure key management systems

+Default Admin account:
+Email: admin@example.com
+Password: Admin123!

+The ultimate goal is for the user to upload personal medical files in the system, have it automatically anonymize the text, convert it to a txt file, so that the data can be uploaded into the Grok AI.
+Any medical questions will have the context of the data for that individual, while maintaining privacy.